CoSMoMVPA/CoSMoMVPA/doc/source/download.rst

 ++++++++++++++
 The latest code is available from GitHub_.
 As this code is under development, it may change rapidly.

-- GitHub users can clone the repository.
+- GitHub users can clone the repository: ``git clone https://github.com/CoSMoMVPA/CoSMoMVPA.git``.

 - Others can download and extract the `zip archive`_.

 Note: when CoSMoMVPA is released officially, there will be permanent links, hosted on the website, containing official, feature-stable, releases.